The average lifespan of a chicken is from four to nine years.

 In contrast, what’s known as a heritage hen is similar to the chicken your grandmother may have had pecking around the back door.
 These are chickens that haven’t been bred for the dinner table.
 Nature alone holds sway over their genes.

 As a result, heritage hens live about eight years.
-They’re often kept in backyards, where there isn’t such an imperative to maximize egg production or bulking up their meaty bits.
+They’re often kept in backyards, where there isn’t such an imperative to maximize egg production or bulk up their meaty bits.

 What factors play a role in a chicken’s lifespan?